 - Representing prospective purchasers of a debtor's business and other debtor assets

-- Representing individuals in prepetition asset protection
+- Advising small business owners on prepetition asset protection

-- Representing corporate debtors in gaining use of their cash collateral, obtaining DIP financing, and restructuring their debt
+- Representing corporate debtors in gaining use of their cash collateral, obtaining DIP financing, and restructuring debt

 American Bar Association, Business Bankruptcy Committee in the Business Law Section